insaneway/nhl_goal_light_2023_api/README.md

 # Overview
 All credit goes to arim215 (https://github.com/arim215/nhl_goal_light) for original work.
 NHL changed their API in 2023 and this has been adapted to the new API.

 Nhl goal light python3 for raspberry pi GPIO.
-Works with any team, just enter team name without city when prompted.
+Works with any team, just enter full team name when prompted. (e.g. Dallas Stars)

 Before use, make sure you have: